OlgaPodolska/surfs_up/README.md

 # surfs_up
-Using SQLite and Flask for climate Analysis
+Using SQLite and Flask for Climate Analysis

 # Overview of the analysis